scryst/discord-to-site/README.md

 # Discord Server to Website Exporter

-This project allows you to export information from a Discord server (channels, roles, members, events) and display it on a web interface, with support for deployment to Vercel.
+This project allows you to export information from a Discord server (channels, roles, members, events) and display it on a web interface, with support for deployment to Render.

 ## Features

 - Export Discord server data to JSON files
 - Display server information on a web interface
-- Real-time data visualization with charts
-- Responsive design that works on all devices
-- API endpoints for integration with Vercel or other frontends
+- API endpoints for accessing Discord server data
+- Automated export functionality via API
 - CORS support for cross-origin requests
+- Robust error handling and logging
+- Deployment support for Render

 ## Requirements

 - Python 3.8 or higher
 - Discord Bot Token (with proper permissions)
 - Discord server with administrator access
+- Render account (for deployment)

 ## Setup Instructions